praj-bellakka/tp/docs/DeveloperGuide.md

 |v1.0|new user|see usage instructions|refer to them when I forget how to use the application|
 |v2.0|user|find a to-do item by name|locate a to-do without having to go through the entire list|

-## Architecture
-{An Architecture Diagram here}
-The Architecture Diagram given above explains the high-level design of the App.
-Given below is a quick overview of main components and how they interact with each other.

 ### Main components of the architecture

 {TODO here}